 RFIP states that it “shall be primarily determined” whether the applicant is a person with special needs.[4]
 The PDMM are required to make an assessment during registration whether the applicant belongs in one of the categories of “persons with special needs”, and to make a note in the applicant’s registration form if he or she has been identified as such.
 An applicant may also be identified as a “person with special needs” later on in the procedure.[5]

-According to the law, DGMM may cooperate with relevant public institutions, international organisations and NGOs for the treatment of persons subjected to torture or serious violence.[6]
+According to the law, PMM may cooperate with relevant public institutions, international organisations and NGOs for the treatment of persons subjected to torture or serious violence.[8]

 No official mechanism for the identification of vulnerabilities in the asylum procedure has been established to date.
-Under the previous Registration system, the joint registration interview conducted by UNHCR / SGDD-ASAM enabled the detection of specific needs of the applicant, which were then taken into consideration inter alia in the assignment of a “satellite city” in close coordination with the DGMM Headquarters.
-Following the transition to exclusive registration by DGMM, it is not clear how the PDMM assess special needs in practice.[7]
+Under the previous Registration system, the joint registration interview conducted by UNHCR / SGDD-ASAM enabled the detection of specific needs of the applicant, which were then taken into consideration inter alia in the assignment of a “satellite city” in close coordination with the PMM Headquarters (see Freedom of Movement).
+Following the transition to exclusive registration by PMM, it is still not clear how the PDMM assess special needs in practice.[9]
 Nevertheless, UNHCR still refers vulnerable cases to the PDMM to prioritise registration.
-In 2019, assessments of applicants’ vulnerabilities and their registration were very slow.[8]
-Difficulties in access to all procedures were compounded in 2020 due to COVID-19.
-There was complete lockdown from mid-March and from April to June.
-Those who were not in professions that were allowed to work could only leave their houses during limited hours for exercise.
-Those with poor health were isolating for most of 2020.
-Refugees and people seeking international protection were often short of masks and hygiene equipment that was given to them sporadically by NGOs, UNHCR and others.

 Age assessment of unaccompanied children